mvolkmann/blog/src/swift.md

 let total = prices.reduce(0) { result, price in result + price }
 let total = prices.reduce(0, {$0 + $1})
 ```

+If no other arguments are being passed to the function,
+the parentheses for its argument list can be omitted.

 Closures can be passed as arguments to other functions.
 If the receiving function has asynchronous behavior